What is Hacking? Who is an Ethical Hacker?

 How an ethical hacker protects network system?

 Ethical hackers work to test and bypass system defenses by duplicating the intent and actions of malicious hackers.
-The purpose of ethical hacking is to evaluate the overall security infrastructure of connected networks.
+The purpose of ethical hacking is to check the overall security infrastructure of connected networks.

 An ethical hacker employs different strategies to penetrate a network system such as:

 - Social engineering concepts like shoulder surfing